nickmi/arduino-gps-tracker/README.md

 You will have to make sure to have common GND for the Arduino and the SIM808 module, otherwise serial communication wont work.
 If you do see -1 or other not comprehensible messages on the serial monitor check your GND connection.
+Be aware that supplying less than 5V 2A will force the SIM808 module to shutdown and restart making it impossible to acquire a GPS fix and a connection to the GSM network.
 ```
 ### Configuring Software